-So many people spend their health gaining wealth, and then have to spend their wealth to regain their health. – A.J.
-Materi
+“So many people spend their health gaining wealth, and then have to spend their wealth to regain their health. – A.J.
+Materi”

 “The state of being free from illness and injury, with a balance between lifestyle, work, environmental and mental well-being”

 Having the right balance in life is crucial to long-term success.

 A surprisingly large amount of people these days are missing balance in their life, whether from: